Kondziowy/image_downloader/README.md

 # image_downloader
-Script to download all images from a given website
+Script to download all images from a given website.

+usage: image_downloader.py [-h] [--check] url